WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day4_intro_ex3.md

 * See how in the JavaScript, it includes the code `document.getElementById("demo")`? **document** stands for the whole web page. **getElementById("demo")** means -- refer only to the part of the HTML on this web page that has the special id attribute **demo**.
 So we only change one little bit!
 The `getElementById` function is something else JavaScript has that is super useful for making web pages and products like this.

 * Just like before, copy this web page and program into the [online tool](https://www.tutorialrepublic.com/codelab.php?topic=html&file=simple-document) on the left side.
+(May want to open that in a new tab/window!)
 Then, **Try to add JavaScript code to this program that puts the word Hello!! on the page, below 11.** HINT: Check out that `<p id="new-para"></p>` bit of code -- right now the Javascript doesn't do anything with that, does it?
 But it could...

 * **HARD CHALLENGE** Try to add JavaScript code to the program to show the result of adding 7 to the date (e.g. if it was the 2nd of July, what should show up should be **9**).

-  * Check out Exercise 1 for clues!
+  * Check out Exercise 2 for clues!

   * Consider: why might you want to do a calculation like this?
 Dream up a situation where something like this might be useful.